Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 We’re about to dive deep into why this happens to you.

-Have you ever wondered why do people treat you poorly for no reason?
+Have you ever wondered why people treat you poorly for no reason?

 They won’t like you, want you around, or make you feel good about yourself because your light stirs up their repressed emotions.

-You’re just doing yourself and being yourself and not bothering anyone.
+You’re just being yourself and not bothering anyone.

 If you’re pleasant to everybody, don’t bother anyone, and treat everyone respectfully, some people will throw shade at you.